Counselling & psychotherapy in West Hampstead, London NW3 & online

-When we're trying to cope with situations and experiences that are difficult for us, it's easy to find ourselves reacting in ways we don't like or want and to keep repeating patterns we can't seem to stop or change.
+When we're trying to deal with difficult situations and experiences, it's easy to find ourselves repeating patterns we don't like or want but can't seem to stop or change.

 My name is Owen Newman.